Panthutk/final_project_partTwo/proposal.md

 ## Objective
 This is the main objective for this DMSP:
-1. `Efficient management:` The efficient management of data through CSV files.
+1. `Efficient management` The efficient management of data through CSV files.
-2. `Flexibility:` Allow users to dynamically insert tables, search for tables, insert entries, update entries, add columns, and save tables.
+2. `Flexibility` Allow users to dynamically insert tables, search for tables, insert entries, update entries, add columns, and save tables.
-3. `Ease of used:` User-friendly system for basic python user
+3. `Ease of used` User-friendly system for basic python user

 ## Functionalities
 1. `Reading CSV files` The read_csv method in the *DatabaseManager* class reads data from a specified CSV file and returns it as a list of dictionaries.